 helped

-In May, chestnut flowers become a decoration of our cities, their red and white candles look beautiful and elegant.
+In May, chestnut flowers become a decoration of our cities; their red and white candles look beautiful and elegant.
 Chestnut is attractive not only for its beauty, but also for its medicinal properties.
-Official medicine uses the fruits of this tree for the preparation of medicines such as Eskuzan, Anavenol and many others.
-These drugs are used in the treatment of hemorrhoids, varicose veins, thrombofelitis, and peripheral blood supply disorders.
-Traditional medicine uses not only fruits, but also chestnut flowers, its leaves, bark, in general, everything except the root.
+Official medicine uses the fruits of this tree to prepare such medicines as Escusan, Anavenol and many others.
+These drugs are used in the treatment of hemorrhoids, varicose veins, thrombophelitis, and peripheral blood supply disorders.
+Traditional medicine uses not only the fruits, but also the flowers of the chestnut, its leaves, bark, in general, everything except the root.

 The chestnut flower has a pyramidal inflorescence.
-The inflorescence is cut off, the column is removed and dried.
-After that, an infusion of dried flowers is prepared, which should be infused for 12 hours.
-It is necessary to take from one to one and a half liters of infusion per day.
-Chestnut flowers help well with increased blood clotting, the infusion is used to strengthen blood vessels.
+The inflorescence is cut, the column is removed and dried.
+After this, an infusion of dried flowers is prepared, which should be infused for 12 hours.
+You need to take from one to one and a half liters of infusion per day.
+Chestnut flowers help well with increased blood clotting; the infusion is used to strengthen blood vessels.

 The flowers are used to make tea, which has a calming effect.
-To make such tea, it is enough to take some dried flowers and pour boiling water over them.
-After the composition is infused for about 15 minutes, add some more pure boiled water to it, and you can use it.
-It is better to do this at night, you can drink tea with honey.
+To prepare this tea, just take some dried flowers and pour boiling water over them.
+After the composition has infused for about 15 minutes, add a little more clean boiled water to it, and you can use it.
+It is better to do this at night; you can drink tea with honey.

-Juice obtained from fresh chestnut flowers is also often used.
-It is mixed with vodka in a 1: 3 ratio.
-This tincture is best taken in winter, when there is a lack of vitamins and minerals.
-For the infusion to be better absorbed, it must be taken with sweet jam or honey.
+The juice obtained from fresh chestnut flowers is also often used.
+It is mixed with vodka in a ratio of 1:3.
+This tincture is best taken in winter time when there is a lack of vitamins and minerals.
+In order for the infusion to be better absorbed, it must be taken with sweet jam or honey.

-Chestnut flowers are used to prepare a decoction, which is used to treat blood diseases.
-As an additional agent, the infusion is used in the treatment of brain tumors.
+Chestnut flowers are used to prepare a decoction that is used to treat blood diseases.
+As an additional remedy, the infusion is used in the treatment of brain tumors.

-The use of chestnut flowers together with lilac flowers is practiced, this combination gives a very good result in the treatment of sciatica.
-In this case, a tincture of flowers is used, with which sore spots are rubbed.
-Also, this tincture is good for various rheumatic, arthric and gouty pains.
+It is practiced to use chestnut flowers together with lilac flowers; this combination gives very good results in the treatment of radiculitis.
+In this case, a tincture of flowers is used, which is rubbed on the sore spots.
+This tincture also helps well with various rheumatic, arthritic and gouty pains.

-The use of chestnut blossom juice helps in the treatment of thrombosis and varicose veins.
-Long-term use of this juice can significantly alleviate hemorrhoidal pain, and at the initial stage of the disease - and completely, to defeat it.
-Flower juice tincture is used for uterine bleeding that occurs during the onset of menopause or for other reasons, but not associated with the formation of malignant tumors.
-Also, this broth successfully helps to fight radiation sickness.
+Using chestnut flower juice helps in the treatment of thrombosis and varicose veins.
+Long-term use of this juice can significantly relieve hemorrhoidal pain, and initial stage disease - and completely defeat it.
+A tincture of flower juice is used for uterine bleeding that occurs during menopause or for other reasons, but not related to the formation of malignant tumors.
+This decoction also successfully helps fight radiation sickness.

 Like other folk remedies, preparations made from chestnuts, including flowers, should not be consumed thoughtlessly and in unlimited quantities.
 Treatment must be carried out under the supervision of a specialist.

-Chestnut, the flower of which is used in medicine, has other useful properties, the raw material of this tree has found its application in many other industries.
-Chestnut has a soft wood, which is highly prized for wood carving, it can be painted well even with transparent paints and varnishes.
-Chestnut fruits are used for fattening animals, they are very fond of pigs and sheep.
-Since the chestnut is a fairly shade-tolerant tree, it is widely used in the organization of park areas, as well as in landscape gardening.
+Chestnut, the flower of which is used in medicine, has other beneficial properties; the raw materials of this tree have found their application in many other industries.
+Chestnut has soft wood, which is very valuable when making wood carvings; it can be painted well even with transparent paints and varnishes.
+Chestnut fruits are used for fattening animals; pigs and sheep love them very much.
+Since chestnut is a fairly shade-tolerant tree, it is widely used in the organization of park areas, as well as in landscape gardening construction.

-Studies have shown that this tree is very good at cleansing the air from exhaust gases, so it is planted in cities.
+Through research, it has been established that this tree purifies the air very well from exhaust gases, which is why it is planted in cities.
 Chestnut flowers are also an excellent honey plant, producing a lot of pollen and nectar.
 Chestnut nectar contains about 70% sugar.
-Honey turns out transparent, crystallizes very quickly.
+The honey turns out transparent and crystallizes very quickly.

 fb.ru